-The 7/7 Tavistock Square Memorial Trust is currently fundraising for a memorial in Tavistock Square Gardens, the site most closely associated with the events on the 7th of July 2005.
-The memorial will provide a fitting tribute to those who lost their lives on the no. 30 bus, and celebrate the courage and resilience of the survivors, the emergency services and those members of the public who did what they could to help.
+After seven years of fundraising a new memorial has been inaugurated in Tavistock Square Gardens, the site most closely associated with the London bombings on the 7th of July 2005.
+The memorial provides a fitting tribute to the 13 people who lost their lives on the no. 30 bus, and celebrates the courage and resilience of the survivors, the emergency services and those members of the public who did what they could to help.

 Only a mile from Westminster, the Triangle Adventure Playground serves an area of inner-city deprivation familiar in many parts of many British cities.
 Its 'wasteland' characteristic is inherent in its odd shape and its entirely haphazard juxtaposition with its neighbours.
 It has the dull backside of a secondary school on one boundary, an ordinary 1950's primary school on another but then the back gardens of an attractive terrace of two-storey early Victorian town houses on its third.
 Beyond, however, sprawls the urban context that both physically and socially proscribes the lives of the children it serves.

 At Great Newport Street (just off Leicester Square) you will see this coat hook for a policeman to hang his cape on.
 If you ask a cab driver to take you to the policemans hook- he should know- because it´s a part of a their knowledge.

 A policeman used to stand in this busy corner directing the traffic, and on a sunny day he used this hook to hang his cape on.